Definition of Types of Verb

 Types of Verbs

-These are the main kinds of verbs: Linking Verbs, Action Verbs (Transitive Verbs, Intransitive Verbs), Reflexive Verbs, Auxiliary Verbs and Modal Verbs.
+These are the main types of verbs: Linking Verbs, Action Verbs (Transitive Verbs, Intransitive Verbs), Regular Verbs, Irregular Verbs, Reflexive Verbs, Auxiliary Verbs and Modal Verbs.

 Linking verb is a verb that connects a sentence together.
 It does not mean anything on its own but makes sense when used in a sentence.
 Common Linking Verbs that are used are: